| < Prev 1 2 3 4 5

 James Dobson, then perhaps Ellen White's prediction would never come true, at least not anytime

+soon.
 Don Hodel's comments, though, give one food for thought.
 We appear to be in a moral

 crisis in America.
 Abortion, gay marriage, and nudity on prime-time TV, even during